greglinch/sourcelist/to-do-list.md

 	* TODO handle when there's no REFERRER
 		* currently throws an exception, yikes!

+* report updated profile: allow admin to click a url w/ params in it to update the admin change form
+	* will likely need to override the default view so it grabs params from the URL, such as https://stackoverflow.com/a/49463287/217955

 * ?
 Create images with Python PIL and Pillow and write text on them ? https://code-maven.com/create-images-with-python-pil-pillow